Board members are elected by registered voters of their respective districts for five-year terms and receive no pay for performing their duties.

 Who represents you on the Union Public Schools Board of Education?

-McAdams said, “Here’s the reality, however.
-The board is here to serve the district.
-We want what is best for every student, family, teacher, and employee of the district.
-While we do represent a specific part of the district population, any one of us is happy to help you regardless of your board zone.
-At Union, we work hard to be a united board, keeping our goals district centered.
-So a board member does not have to be ‘your’ board member in order to help you, just like we don’t only help ‘our zone’ students or schools.”
+However, the board is here to serve the entire district.
+The Board wants what is best for every student, family, teacher and employee of the district.
+While the Board members do represent a specific part of the district population, any one of them is happy to help you regardless of your Board zone.
+At Union, Board members work hard to be a united Board, keeping Union's goals district-centered.